Table of Contents

-The levels of homocysteine are closely linked to the vitamin B in the body.
-Low quantities of vitamin B are associated with an elevated concentration of Vitamin B.
+Levels of homocysteine are closely linked to levels of vitamin B in the body.
+Low levels of this vitamin are associated with elevated concentrations.

-The secondary causes of hypercoagulability can be derived from the Virchow’s triad.
-Presence of any of the risk factors leads to a hypercoagulable state and clot formation.
+The secondary causes of hypercoagulability can be seen in Virchow’s triad (see image).
+The presence of any of these risk factors leads to a hypercoagulable state and clot formation.

 Venous stasis results from events such as:

-There are no definitive clinical signs and symptoms.
-A set of various investigations is needed to detect a hypercoagulable state.
-Some of the clinical manifestations that can be a clue to an underlying ongoing process of thrombosis include:
+There are no definitive clinical signs and symptoms of thrombophilia.
+Various investigations are needed to detect a hypercoagulable state.
+Some of the clinical manifestations that can be clues to an underlying ongoing process of thrombosis include the following:

 - Sudden onset of a severe headache